shatha893/Notes/pen_testing/services/useful_files.md

  * To check if the user have access to use sudo, especially that sometimes a user can have access to sudo a specific command and not everything, we can use this command `sudo -l` which should open the sudoers file unless we don't have privilege to do so.

 * The configurations of `proxychains` are stored in a config file `/etc/proxychains.conf`.
 We can edit this file to set a proxy for the `proxychains` command to use.

+/etc/hosts file

+/etc/passwd

+shadow file